 On April 19, 1943, Swiss chemist Albert Hofmann in the Sandoz (now Novartis) laboratories in Basel, Switzerland performed a self-experiment to determine the true effects of LSD, intentionally ingesting 0.25 milligrams (250 micrograms) of the substance, an amount he predicted to be a threshold dose (an actual threshold dose is 20 micrograms).
 While riding home on his bicycle, he experienced the very first LSD trip, now referred to as “Bicycle Day”, and proved that he had indeed made a significant discovery.

 Albert Hofmann was born in Baden, Switzerland and studied chemistry at the age of 20 with major interests in plants and animals.
 Later on, Hofmann researched on chemical structures of chitin, which he received his doctorate degree for.
 When Albert Hofmann joined the pharmaceutical-chemical department of Sandoz in Basel, he studied the plant squill and the fungus ergot in order to purify and synthesize their components and use them as pharmaceuticals.
 On November 16, 1938, Hofmann intended to obtain a respiratory and circulatory stimulant when researching lysergic acid derivatives.
 This was the day, the scientist first synthesized LSD, but he decided to set aside this subject for a while.
-On April 16, 1943, Hofmann continued his research and accidentally absorbed a little amount of LSD, getting to know its effects on his mind and body.
+In animal experiments, the substance caused unrest among the animals, but showed no usable or pharmacologically interesting properties and was therefore not investigated further.

 Surprised by the effects of the substance, Hofmann decided to perform a self-experiment on April 19, 1943.
 He ingested himself 250 micrograms of LSD, thinking of it to be a threshold dose which is actually 20 micrograms.
 Hofmann noted to feel the effects of the drug about an hour later.
 His assistant was to escort Hofmann home, but since due to wartime restrictions cars were prohibited, they had to take the bike.
 On his way home he struggled periods of anxiety and thought of his neighbor to be an evil witch.
 He called for a doctor, who could not detect any physical abnormalities except for extremely dilated pupils.
 Later on, Hofmann noted about his feelings that